OlafBado/React-ecommerce/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## TODO

--   [/] Check all images and make sure the dimensions aren’t get broken (image 1) | solution: object-fit: contain
--   [/] The URL for the cart page must be “/cart”, sometimes it’s “/tech/cart” or “/clothes/cart” and so on | solution: fixed
--   [] installation steps must be in README
--   [/] If possible you need to use const as much as possible.
-Avoid let if you can. (image 2) | solution: changed Attributes, ProductDatails, Slider, App
--   [/] Improve naming.
-What X means? (image 3) | solution: fixed
--   [/] you can just return in this case. no need to declare a variable (image 4) | solution: fixed
--   [/] no need to write === false. you can omit it and write “ if (!this.state.isModalOpen) {}“ (image 5) | solution : fixed app
--   [/] Call setState only once if you need to change multiple state properties (image 6) | solution: fixed app
--   [/] instead of id: id.
-You can just write id (image 7) | solution: fixed app
--   [/] inverse your if logic everywhere. instead of this you can “if (!items) return;” ….. (image 8) | solution: changed ProductDetails, App:findAmount, incrementQuantity, decrementQuantity,
--   [/] Again, please, don’t use Component.
-Always use PureComponent | solution: add cartInfo, cartItem, cartPage, changeQuantity, currencySwitcher, header, outsideClick, productDetails, products, app
--   [/] Create Container components for business logic.
-Rendering components must only return JSX, it’s a best practice | solution: container for cartModal, categories, currencySwitcher, productDetails, products, attributes
--   [/] split your render methods (image 9) | solution: remove styled components
--   [/] avoid inline styles and the styles as props.
-Because it’s hard to rewrite such styles. if you have conditional styling, change the class name depending on the data.
-But keep your styles in css | solution: remove styled components and added classes insted inline styles
--   [/] thank you for using refs!